 Dr Bruce Alexander has devoted his life to the improvement of physical and psychological health.
 After completing his PHD in Medical Research, he then worked as a medical research scientist, where he and coworkers were able to identify a crucial gene in the development of leukaemia.

-Bruce also tutors Medical Students at Monash University and has lectured at The Australian Academy of Hypnotic Science.
+Bruce also has also tutored Medical Students at Monash University and has lectured at The Australian Academy of Hypnotic Science.

 Dr Bruce Alexander chats with Hughesy, Kate and Dave on Nova Radio.

 Bachelor of Science, University of Melbourne

 Doctor of Philosophy (Medical Research), Faculty of Medicine, University of Melbourne

 Diploma of Psychotherapy, Australian Academy of Hypnotic Science

 Diploma of Health (Hypnosis), Australian Academy of Hypnotic Science

 Bruce Alexander is a Full Professional Member of the Australia Society of Clinical Hypnotherapists (ASCH), one of the largest associations in Australia for health and mental health professionals who use clinical hypnosis.
 The ASCH is a member of the Hypnotherapy Council of Australia (HCA), Australia’s peak body for the profession of hypnotherapy.
 Bruce works in accordance with the training, ethics and code of conduct requirements of both the ASCH and HCA.